 Hester said, “We’re really enjoying it.
 I’m just excited to see really how far we can take it.
 Opening the boundaries to other states and being able to serve more students than we have right now.”
 This opens up top-notch education resources to anyone serious about a career in education.

-When asked how she would sum up her experience with GoReact, Dr. Miller said, “It’s a tool that helps us improve the quality of teacher education.”
+When asked how she would sum up her experience with GoReact, Dr. Miller said, “It’s a tool that helps us produce highly qualified teachers.”